tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ---
 # The Free City of Tollen

 A bustling port on the [[Volta|Volta]] River, which forms the border between [[Sembara]] and [[Vostok]], the Free City of Tollen is an independent city-state.
 Founded thousands of years ago, it has navigated the politics of the region and maintained its independent for centuries.
 It is a haven for merchants, traders, intellectuals, mages, and scholars, and is known for its university as well as its reputation as a trading port.
-Sailors from Tollen ply [[Green Sea]], bringing back goods from near neighbors as well as the far East.
+Sailors from Tollen ply the [[Green Sea]], bringing back goods from near neighbors as well as the far East.
 Tollen is a cosmopolitan city, where [[Humans]], [[Halflings]], [[Dwarves]], [[Stoneborn]], [[Lizardfolk]], and even [[Elves|elves]] and stranger species can be found living together.
 ## History

 Tollenders are deeply proud of their long history, and many will claim that Tollen is the oldest continually occupied [[Humans|human]] city in the world.
 Whether true or not is hard to know, but regardless Tollen's history stretches deep into the past.
 ### Founding

 Tollen was originally founded on the north bank of the [[Volta|Volta]] river by the first mariner migrants from [[Hkar]], before [[the Downfall]], in the year 3902 by the Dwarven reckoning.
-Although the western edge of [[Green Sea]], and the [[Western Gulf]], is originally something of a frontier backwater, over the next 100 years Tollen becomes a center of commerce and trade, a place where the mariner culture, the northern culture of [[the highlands]], and the non-[[Humans]] ([[Lizardfolk]] and [[Halflings]], mostly) of the [[western Green sea]] mingle.
+Although the western edge of the [[Green Sea]], and the [[Western Gulf]], is originally something of a frontier backwater, over the next 100 years Tollen becomes a center of commerce and trade, a place where the mariner culture, the northern culture of [[the highlands]], and the non-[[Humans]] ([[Lizardfolk]] and [[Halflings]], mostly) of the [[western Green sea]] mingle.
 Even in this early age, Tollen was a religiously open and cosmopolitan place, and the worship of [[Kaikkea]], the ocean goddess of the early mariners and now the Skaer people, coexisted with the developing Kestavan tradition.

 ### Downfall and Rebirth